"It feels like the whole day is on hold."

 Strategic Definition

-The solution was redefined beyond a simple matching system into a predictable communication platform that removes the black box between diagnosis and repair.
+So the solution stopped being a matching system.
+It became a communication layer that removes the black box between diagnosis and repair.

 Design Principle